filecoin-shipyard/shipyard/README.md

 #### Have a project to add?

+To add an existing project to this listing, please create an create an [issue](https://github.com/filecoin-shipyard/shipyard/issues/new) with the project Github link, description, and status.

-To propose or discuss a new Shipyard project, please create an [issue](https://github.com/filecoin-shipyard/shipyard/issues/new) in this repository with as much information and as many relevant links as possible.
+To propose a brand new Shipyard repo, please create an [issue](https://github.com/filecoin-shipyard/shipyard/issues/new) in this repository with as much information and as many relevant links as possible.

 To all existing contributors, thank you for your hard work!

 ## Our current residents